Paying Your Premiums: Tips and Advice

 What is an auto insurance premium?

-Keep updated on your insurance premiums
+Keep updated on what you owe

-Pay your premium on time
+Pay your statement on time

 Keep a clean driving record